 Gone were the days of preternatural steroid guys slowly doing power moves on each other like cartoon action figures.
 The culture shift demanded realism, and there is nothing more realistic than blood gushing from an open wound and the thwacks of a kendo stick damaging a man’s back.
 Real violence was an integral piece of the packaging.

 "We frickin’ just knew that violence was gonna sell,” says Fullington.
 “We just knew if we were gonna do it, we were gonna do it hard.
 And we’re gonna do it good."

 Hardcore rules for matches basically meant there were no rules, just that matches ended by pin and submission.
-Combatants wouldn’t be disqualified for using weapons or moves that are commonly deemed illegal (choking, eye-gouging, etc).
-There were no count-outs, meaning the wrestlers spent as much time out of the ring, and in the loving caresses of their fans, as they did in the squared circle.
+Combatants wouldn’t be disqualified for using weapons or moves commonly deemed illegal (choking, eye-gouging, etc.).
+There were no count-outs, meaning the wrestlers spent as much time out of the ring and in the loving caresses of their fans as they did in the squared circle.
 The matches were bloodbaths, the violence extreme and surreal.

 After the card, the ECW aftershow would star brutalized men congregating in dingy hotels, washing down their pain with alcohol, cocaine, prescription painkillers, anything they could get their bandaged, bloodied hands on.
 James Fullington refers to this as living like a rock star, glamorizing the actual costs incurring inside the ring and succumbing more and more to the empty promises of the gimmick.